Skip to Main Content

 Diagnosis of gliomatosis cerebri

-• Imaging tests help identify the tumor, see how big the tumor is and whether it has spread, and find out what brain areas may be affected.
-Most patients will have both computed tomography (CT) and magnetic resonance imaging (MRI).
+• Imaging tests help identify the tumor, its size, and location.
+Magnetic resonance imaging (MRI) is the main imaging test.
 Gliomatosis cerebri can be hard to see on scans because the tumor does not have a clearly defined border.
 MRI is the preferred imaging method because it can better detect changes in the brain.
-The images made by MRI can give more details about the type of tumor and the possible spread of disease.

 • A lumbar puncture looks for cancer cells in the spinal fluid.